-- 1. Patients meeting Patient Destination Criteria (6.G.1) should be transported to a Level III Perinatal facility if possible. - a.
-If unable to safely transport directly, include this in PCR documentation. - b.
-If the patient refuses, include documentation of the informed refusal in communication with Medical Control and in the PCR.
+- 1. Patients meeting EMS Triage Destination Plan should be transported to a Level III Perinatal facility if at all possible. - a.
+If unable to safely transport directly, include in documentation. - b.
+If patient refuses, include documentation of informed refusal in communication with Medical Control.